 E.g. Linux, Apache, and PHP are to be set up on a web server.
 MySQL is to be on the Database Server.
 Software also includes PHP Plugin, Database Plugin, etc.

 - Environment data: Standard test datasets should be checked for availability.
 Test data collection for regression testing would be more effective if recorded in a Defect administration system.

 - Maintenance tools: Maintenance tools in a test environment ensures the testing process with no bugs or defects.

-For a well-oiled machine in automation testing, the automation tools and their configurations within the Test Environment need a thorough research for smooth operation.
+For a well-oiled machine in automation testing, the automation tools and their configurations within the Test Environment need thorough research for smooth operation.

 5. Prepare Stable Application Under Test

 The Application Under Test (AUT) is the subject of the automation testing process.

 As in the ever-evolving pace of Information Technology, it is not uncommon to see the frequent releases of an application within a short amount of time.